jeffreycwitt/pl339/docs/10-beyond-the-book.md

 # Nelson v Allen 1979 Interview

-Listen to the following interview and then consider the following questions
+Listen to at least the first half (up to the 11 minute, 18 second mark) of the following interview and then consider the following questions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RVU62CQTXFI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>